mehulagg/gitlab/doc/administration/lfs/index.md

 - Support for removing unreferenced LFS objects was added in 8.14 onward.
 - LFS authentications via SSH was added with GitLab 8.12.
 - Only compatible with the Git LFS client versions 1.1.0 and later, or 1.0.2.
-- The storage statistics count each LFS object multiple times for every project linking to it.
+- The storage statistics count each LFS object for every project linking to it.